aorczyk/g-suite-stack-overflow/README.md

 ### How to install?
 1. Install Clasp from [link](https://github.com/google/clasp)
 2. In console:
- - by Clasp log in to your Google account,
+ - by Clasp - log in to your Google account,
  - create google app scrip file,
- - fetch created file with settings,
+ - fetch created files,
  - clone this repository and push code to the new created script file.
 ```
 clasp login